 PTTEP manages the spill risk in compliance with laws/regulations and company risk management process for all E&P activities in order to ensure the potential risk from spill has been assessed and mitigated to "As Low As Reasonably Practicable or ALARP" level.
 For an effective spill management, those risks are audited and reviewed regularly.

-Furthermore, the Company prepared the spill management plan and conducted emergency drills at a corporate- and project-level.
+Furthermore, the Company prepared the spill management plan and constantly conducted emergency drills at a corporate- and project-level.
 This is to assess its preparedness and capability, as well as continuously improved the management plan.
 The Company has entered into agreements with response organizations in national and international levels, for prompt and appropriate management.
 The organizations include the Oil Industry Environmental Safety Group Association (IESG), the Petroleum Industry of Malaysia Mutual Aid Group (PIMMAG), and the Oil Spill Response Limited (OSRL).
 PTTEP, as a corporate member of IESG, provides supports to reinforce Thailand's spill management system.
-Such supports include participation in equipment test and annual as well as serving as a member in various committees
+Such supports include participation in equipment test and annual drill as well as serving as a member in various committees.